drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_14_Stochastic_games.md

 Let us find a Nash equilibrium for the game considered above with $\delta=2/3$.

-State $x$ gives no value to either player so we only need to consider state $x$.
+State $y$ gives no value to either player so we only need to consider state $x$.
 Let the future gains to player 1 in state $x$ be $u$, and the future gains to player 2 in state $x$ be $v$.
 Thus the players are facing the following game:

 $$\begin{pmatrix}
 (8+\frac{1}{3}v,4+\frac{1}{3}u)&(5+\frac{2}{3}v,3+\frac{2}{3}u)\\